 I was perfectly cognizant, in 1980, that one could take different perspectives on the notion of a program, and that 2/3Lisp specifically adopted the ingrediential/representational view.
-I also did my best to describe the perspective I was adopting,
+I also

 &lt;sup>25In spite of the contextual complexity with which programming language semantics views are used to coping; this is an entirely different sort of context.